learn-co-students/module-1-code-challenge-round-2-dumbo-web-082718-complete-this-challenge-1536931974/README.md

 ## Deliverables

 Use best practices.
 Write re-usable single-responsibility methods.
 Use `attr_` macros where it's possible.
+We've broken down the methods into two different sections to distinguish methods that have behavior that only relates to its own class.

-### Relationships and utilty methods
+### Relationships and utility methods

 Build the following methods on the `Customer` class:

 * Customer.all
   * should return **all** of the customer instances
 * Customer#add_review(restaurant, content)
   * given a **restaurant object** and some review content (as a string), creates a new review, associates it with that customer and restaurant, and returns the new review instance.
-A `Review` belongs to a `Customer` and belongs to a `Restaurant`
+A `Review` belongs to a `Customer` and belongs to a `Restaurant`.

 Build out the following methods on the `Review` class:

 * Review.all
-  * returns all of the reviews
+  * returns all of the review instances
 * Review#customer
   * returns the customer object for that given review
 * Review#restaurant
   * returns the restaurant object for that given review

 Build out the following methods on the `Restaurant` class:

 * Restaurant.all
-  * returns an array of all restaurants
+  * returns an array of all restaurant instances
 * Restaurant#reviews
-  * returns an array of all reviews for that restaurant
+  * returns an array of all review instances for that restaurant
 * Restaurant#customers
-  * returns all of customers who have written reviews of that restaurant.
-A `Restaurant` has many `Customers` and a `Customer` has many `Restaurants`
+  * returns all of customer instances who have written reviews of that restaurant.
+A `Restaurant` has many `Customers` and a `Customer` has many `Restaurants`.

-### Algorithmic Methods (complete relationships + utility methods first)
+### Higher-level Class Methods

 Build the following methods on the `Customer` class: